drjrkuhn/Ardulingua/README.md

 Properties may have extra call parameters for routing the command to the appropriate place.
 For example, a short `channel` parameter might be used to route a property to the appropriate DAC channel or a `pin` parameter could indicate a digital I/O pin to set.

 The MM driver client is responsible for populating these extra values during the `call` dispatch command and the server is responsible for decoding the extra parameter and taking the appropriate action.
 The client/server RPC dispatch mechanism has variadic template arguments for precisely this reason!

+### Channel commands

+**Channel index**: Channel commands use one extra integer parameter to designate the `channel` index (zero based).
+Individual channels are querried using their channel index.

+**All channels**: We use a special channel index < 0 to designate an operation on _all_ channels.
+To get the maximum number of channels, call with the maximum sequence size code (`^`) and a channel index of -1.
+Start and Stop sequence calls can use a channel index of -1 to start all channels simultaneosly.

 ## Transforimg properties